kaifishr/ChatMixer/README.md

 python chat.py
 ```

-Let's see how the mixer performs:
+Let's see how the mixer performs after a short training on a single GPU.

 ```console
 Please enter a prompt.